-With a golden brown gluten-free crust filled with melted cheese and pepperoni, these homemade hot pockets are hard to pass up!
+With a golden brown gluten-free crust filled with melted cheese and pepperoni, these homemade gluten-free hot pockets are hard to pass up!
 The teenager fan favorite just got an adult-style upgrade with fresh wholesome ingredients.
-Whether it's game day, a date night in, or a BBQ out bak, theses gluten-free pizza pockets will be a hit!
+Whether it's game day, a date night in, or a BBQ out bak, this easy and fun recipe will be a hit!

 I think everyone, at some point in their life, devoured an embarrassing number of hot pockets in a short amount of time.
 It's like a rite of passage for teenagers.
 I guess when you're 16 pushing start on the microwave is about the extent of your kitchen abilities.

-For all the adults that want in on the hot pocket fun (but maybe not the ingredients), these homemade pizza bites are for you.
+For all the adults that want in on the hot pocket fun (but maybe not the ingredients), these homemade gluten-free hot pockets are for you.
 They have the same pizza taste you know and love but are complete with wholesome ingredients, real cheese, and fresh pepperoni.
 Oh, and they're baked in the oven, not in the microwave 🙂

 What makes these pizza hot pockets so tasty?